-Callum: Yeah, well I was meant to have a full day booked in, but my customers understand that I can do that anytime.
+Callum Glover: Yeah, well, I was meant to have a full day booked in, but my customers understand that I can do that anytime.

 How important was it for you to be here today?

 I actually did some bees at the weekend as well.
-I was at a convention in Scarborough and I made my money back on the first day, so I decided that my second day would be a charity day.
-I have friends who have been affected greatly – some of their friends died at the arena.
-When I got messages from them I found it heartbreaking to see people I care about in bits.
+I was at a convention in Scarborough, England, and I made my money back on the first day, so I decided that my second day would be a charity day.
+I have friends who have been affected greatly—some of their friends died in the arena.
+When I got messages from them, I found it heartbreaking to see people I care about in bits.
 I can't do anything else to help, really, but I can tattoo.

 What do you think this is going to do for the Manchester community?

-It's just going to bring people together – regardless of what people think.
+It's just going to bring people together—regardless of what people think.
 Regardless of how people usually see each other.
 People are all on the same side, fighting for the same thing.
-Every single person, regardless of any creed, colour, gender or age, all of them are going to be on the same wavelength.
+Every single person, regardless of any creed, color, gender, or age, all of them are going to be on the same wavelength.
 They'll all be brought closer together by something that's unfortunately tragic.
 But instead of clinging to the tragedies, the community will hopefully bring something positive out of all of this.

 I've lost people myself, so I know that money is not a part of it at all.
 It's not about that.
-It obviously helps, and if they're in need then they'll have all the support they need.
-But it's knowing that so many people – and people who don't know them, some of whom are on the other side of the world – that people still want to help.
+It obviously helps, and if they're in need then, they'll have all the support they need.
+But it's knowing that so many people—and people who don't know them, some of whom are on the other side of the world—that people still want to help.
 Celebrities like Eminem posted it on their walls and donated a lot of money.
 What's he got to do that for?
-He doesn't have to, but the sheer amount of people that have helped these people they don't know is ridiculous.
+He doesn't have to, but the sheer number of people who have helped these people they don't know is ridiculous.
 And I think it will mean the absolute world.
 It won't fix things, but it will mean the world.

 Follow Chris Berthell on Twitter.